Once-forlorn Buffalo has come to embrace the Josh Allen Experience

 "My message was, 'Josh is a developmental quarterback.
 But when he figures it out, he can be the best quarterback in this draft.'
 And the Bills saw it the same way."

-He did get his first victory, 27-6 over the Vikings, in one of those now-traditional Zygidome stinkeroos.
+He did get his first win, 27-6, against the Vikings, in one of those now-traditional Zygidome stink-eroos.

 Allen remained suspect as the Bills reached the playoffs in 2019: 58.8% completions, 20 TDs, nine interceptions, 14 fumbles (four lost) and an 85.3 QB rating.